sarthkdobriyal/amazon-clone/README.md

-This build has everything you expect in the e-commerce app.Feature:
+This build has everything you expect in the e-commerce app.

+Featurses:

 - Items listed out in a beautiful responsive manner
 - Add items to your basket supported by redux-state management library